tsvetelinda/html-css-course/01-introduction-to-html-and-css/README.md

 ## How to link an HTML file with a CSS file?
 * `<link rel="stylesheet" type="text/css" href="styles.css"`
 * rel = relation
-* Note that there is no closing link tag!
+* This is a self-closing tag

 ## CSS Styling
 * `a.login { color: red; }` - only the `<a>` tags with class = 'login' will have this coloring.